 Making or finding a container isn’t yet a full-blown vegetable patch on the balcony.
 Once that’s ready, you need to fill it up!
 And you’ve got a lot of choices to choose from.

 Of course, larger vegetables like squash can also adapt to growing on a balcony, but if you decide to plant those, you won’t have much room for anything else.
 Yup, those gobble up space!
-If you’ve created a mini-vegetable patch on your balcony, it can also be fun to grow mini-vegetables like small carrots, cherry tomato, chili, radishes, etc.
+If you’ve created a mini-vegetable patch on your balcony, it can also be fun to grow mini-vegetables like small carrots, cherry tomato, bell-pepper, chili, radishes, etc.

 Together with the pruning of these vegetable plants, you’ll also have to consider sun exposure that is required for their proper growth.
 If your balcony is in the shade all day long, for instance, you might have to forget about tomatoes and select vegetables that don’t quite need as much sun.

 Lastly, don’t forget that in your balcony vegetable patch, you can also plant fruits.
 Potted strawberry for instance will fit perfectly in bags hanging from the balcony’s railings.